hyperledger/iroha-2-docs/src/guide/bash.md

     domain     The subcommand related to domains
-    events     The subcommand related to event streaming help       Prints this message or the help of the given subcommand(s) peer       The subcommand related to p2p networking wasm       The subcommand related to Wasm
+    events     The subcommand related to event streaming help       Prints this message or the help of the given subcommand(s) json       The subcommand related to multi-instructions as Json peer       The subcommand related to p2p networking wasm       The subcommand related to Wasm
 ```